george-hawkins/authsite/README.md

 To solve this cosmetic issue some Jetty specific logic is required, this is provided by `HttpsRedirectErrorPageHandler` (which is referenced by `root-context.xml`).
 This just subclasses the standard Jetty error page handler and adds logic to reference the original forwarded request where appropriate.

+Previously redirecting all requests to https was handled with a filter (in the fashion described in this [Jetty on Heroku](http://stackoverflow.com/questions/11564638/enforce-https-with-embedded-jetty-on-heroku/) question on StackOverflow).

+However this has serious issues:

+* if you don't use `ForwardedRequestCustomizer` then all your servlet logic will see all requests as being http, so any redirect done in a servlet will result in a redirect to a http resource, which only when requested by the client will result in the filter intercepting things and redirecting to https.
+I.e. every such redirect will result in two round trips to the server.
+* Filtering happens too late in the request handling process.
+If you request a resource via http that requires one to be logged in then this issue is picked up first, rather than that the request is coming in via http, so...
+  * the user is redirected to the login page (via http),
+  * the filter then redirects to https when the login page is requested,
+  * the user logs in - however being logged in applies only to the https session,
+  * but the stored URI, that the login logic forwards the user to, is the original http request,
+  * so as the user is not logged in, as far as http is concerned, they are once again forwarded to a login page (via http)
+  * and the cycle repeats until the user gets bored.

 Jekyll
 ------